-Administrative expenses incurred by the Fund were \$0.3 million for the Period compared to \$0.3 million for the fourth quarter of 2020.
+Administrative expenses incurred by the Fund were \$0.4 million for the Period, a nominal increase compared to \$0.3 million for the fourth quarter of 2021.
 Administrative expenses are comprised of professional fees, trustee fees and expenses, the reimbursement charge payable to BPI and other general and administrative expenses.

-Administrative expenses incurred by the Fund were \$1.3 million for the Year compared to \$1.4 million for the same period in 2020.
-The decrease in administrative expense for the Year was primarily due to a decrease in advisory costs incurred with respect to COVID-19.
+Administrative expenses incurred by the Fund were \$1.4 million for the Year compared to \$1.3 million in 2021.